cloudify-cosmo/getcloudify.org/guide/3.0/installation-general.md

 ## OS Distributions

 ### Server
-Cloudify's management server currently runs on Ubuntu 12.04 Precise but we're working on newer versions of Ubuntu and Centos.
+Cloudify's management server currently runs on Ubuntu 12.04 Precise.
+We're working on newer versions of Ubuntu and Centos.
 It might be able to run on Ubuntu 13.04 or 14.04, but they weren't tested.
-We're appreciate feedback if you tried any other distribution.
+We'll appreciate feedback if you tried any other distribution.

 ### Agents
 Cloudify's agent packages can be installed on Ubuntu 12.04+, Centos 6.3+ and Windows 2008 Server+.